-Discretely Presented Component Unit - Lenoir Community College Foundation, Inc. (Foundation) is a legally separate, nonprofit corporation and is reported as a discretely presented component unit based on the nature and significance of its relationship to the College.
+Discretely Presented Component Unit - Montgomery Community College Foundation, Inc. (Foundation) is a legally separate, nonprofit corporation and is reported as a discretely presented component unit based on the nature and significance of its relationship to the College.

 The Foundation acts primarily as a fundraising organization to supplement the resources that are available to the College in support of its programs.
-The Foundation board consists of not less than nineteen or more than twenty-seven directors.
+The Foundation board consists of 17 members.
 Although the College does not control the timing or amount of receipts from the Foundation, the majority of resources, or income thereon, that the Foundation holds and invests are restricted to the activities of the College by the donors.
 Because these restricted resources held by the Foundation can only be used by, or for the benefit of the College, the Foundation is considered a component unit of the College and is reported in separate financial statements because of the difference in its reporting model, as described below.

-The Foundation reports its financial results under the Financial Accounting Standards Board (FASB) Codification.
+The Foundation is a private nonprofit organization that reports its financial results under the Financial Accounting Standards Board (FASB) Codification.
 As such, certain revenue recognition criteria and presentation features are different from the Governmental Accounting Standards Board (GASB) revenue recognition criteria and presentation features.
 No modifications have been made to the Foundation's financial information in the College's financial reporting entity for these differences.

-During the year ended June 30, 2024, the Foundation distributed \$93,099 to the College for both restricted and unrestricted purposes.
-Complete financial statements for the Foundation can be obtained from Lenoir Community College Foundation, Inc. Office, 231 Highway 58 South, Kinston, North Carolina, or by calling (252) 527-6223.
+During the year ended June 30, 2024, the Foundation distributed \$250,012.00 to the College for unrestricted purposes.
+Complete financial statements for the Foundation can be obtained from the Montgomery Community College Foundation Office at 1011 Page Street, Troy, NC 27371 or by calling (910) 898-9603.